wide-dot/6809-game-builder/doc/package-multi-page.md

 ### name
 ---

 The name must be unique in your project.
-It can be used as an equate instead of the [id](#id).
+It can be used as an symbol instead of the [id](#id).

 ### type
 ---